JacobRosenbaum/dev10-classwork/week-03/assessment/README.md

     * shouldDelete
     * shouldNotDelete
 ### UI Layer - Estimated Completion time: 8 hours
+#### Actual time: 8 Hours

-* [ ] Create Controller class, View class, and stateful MenuOption Enum
+* [x] Create Controller class, View class, and stateful MenuOption Enum
-* [ ] In the Controller file, write the following fields
+* [x] In the Controller file, write the following fields
     * PanelService service
     * View view

-* [ ] Write a constructor passing in the fields
+* [x] Write a constructor passing in the fields
-* [ ] Write a runMenu while loop that switches on the Enum user input and run until they press 0 to exit
+* [x] Write a runMenu while loop that switches on the Enum user input and run until they press 0 to exit
-* [ ] In the View File, create the following core methods (subject to change)
+* [x] In the View File, create the following core methods (subject to change)
     * displayMenuOption
     * printAllPanels
     * createPanel
     * printResult

-* [ ] Also, write the following helper methods (subject to change)
+* [x] Also, write the following helper methods (subject to change)
     * printHeader
     * readString
     * readRequiredString